Policy on Due Process for Academic Adverse Action

 Procedure for an Appeals Committee:

 If the dean elects to empanel an ad hoc appeals committee, it shall be composed of up to five (5) faculty members who have no role in the determination of the student’s grades or other conflict of interest.
 The appeals committee shall have the authority to investigate the matter fully and to request material from the student and the relevant committee chair.
-The charge of the appeals committee is to determine if due diligence was followed and a reasonable course of action was taken by the committee and the vice dean.
+The charge of the appeals committee is to determine if due diligence was followed and a reasonable course of action was taken by the committee and the senior associate dean for education.
 The appeals committee shall proceed from the assumption that the adverse action was justified and the burden of proof (that due diligence was not followed and/or a reasonable course of action was not taken) shall lie with the student.
 The student will be given an opportunity to present their argument and answer questions of the appeals committee in person.
 The student may have an adviser of their choice present at the meeting with the appeals committee, but that adviser may not address the committee.
 The appeals committee will submit a recommendation, in writing, to the dean following any meeting with the student.
-In all cases, the dean’s decision will be conveyed, in writing, to the student, the relevant committee, and vice dean.
+In all cases, the dean’s decision will be conveyed, in writing, to the student, the relevant committee, and senior associate dean for education.
 The dean’s decision in all such matters is final.

 References to Regulations and/or Related Policies: